jezamaster/JS-Input-Fields-Validator/README.md

 Each parameter is separated by '&' sign and must be set in one of the following ways:

 FORMAT OF data-inputvalidator:
+data-inputvalidator="type&messageID&callbackID&messageID"
+or
-data-inputvalidator="type&messageID&callbackID&messageID" or in case of passwords valiation (comparison of two passwords match) you add one more message data-inputvalidator="password&messageID&messageID&callbackID&messageID"
+in case of passwords validation (comparison of two passwords match) you add one more message like data-inputvalidator="password&messageID&messageID&callbackID&messageID"

 - data-inputvalidator="text" -> validates only if the value is empty